 It may be clear to you that your spouse was completely at fault for everything in your relationship.
 However, actually spending some time alone post-divorce provides you plenty of time to reflect on your own contributions to your relationship’s demise.
 In the end, this will make it easier to change your bad habits going forward.

 You’ll Have Better Sex

-According to one study, women don’t even begin to hit their sexual stride until after their 36th birthday.
+According to one study published in Women in the World, women don’t even begin to hit their sexual stride until after their 36th birthday.
 If you find yourself single in your 40s, you’ve got a lot of fun sex on the horizon.

 You’ll Gain Confidence